apacheignite/documentation/sql/dml.md

 [/block]
 ##MERGE

-`MERGE` is one of the most straightforward operations because it's translated into `cache.put(...)` and `cache.putAll(...)` operations depending on a number of rows that should be inserted or updated as a part of the `MERGE` query.
+`MERGE` is one of the most straightforward operations because it is translated into `cache.put(...)` and `cache.putAll(...)` operations depending on the number of rows that need to be inserted or updated as part of the `MERGE` query.

 The examples below show how to update the data set with a `MERGE` command by either providing  a list of entries or injecting a result of a subquery execution.
 [block:code]